 Insects and wind are the agents that transfer pollen from the male flowers to the female flowers, which can also grow on the same palm tree.
-When the female flowers are pollinated, they grow the fruits at the top of tree, which will become the palm tree seed pods (coconuts go through the same process as well).
+When the female flowers are pollinated, they grow the fruits at the top of the tree, which will become the palm tree seed pods (coconuts go through the same process as well).

 What Do Palm Tree Seeds Look Like

-In general, a palm tree (like pineapple palm) has a tall trunk without branches that supports huge fronds as it grows.
+In general, a palm tree (like the pineapple palm) has a tall trunk without branches that supports huge fronds as it grows.
 Palm tree’s flowers, which turn into fruits containing seeds, bloom on spikes simple or branching.
-Most of the palm species are tropical, but there some species that thrive in temperate areas like the Mediterranean as well.
+Most of the palm species are tropical, but there are some species that thrive in temperate areas like the Mediterranean as well.

 How to Harvest Palm Tree Seeds for Planting

-If you want to buy palm tree seeds, obtain fresh seeds from a reputable dealer.
+This is how to harvest palm tree seeds and you would probably agree that it is fairly easy.
+However, if you want to buy palm tree seeds, obtain fresh seeds from a reputable dealer.
 Avoid immature and green seeds.
 Also, ask the dealer about the age of the seeds.
 If they are from distant lands, they might not be fresh as you need.

 Palm Tree Seed Pod Removal

+Now that you know how to harvest palm tree seeds, let’s see what the next steps are to grow them successfully.
 For growing a healthy tree from a palm tree seed, you need to remove its pod first.
 Palm seeds have fleshy fruit that you need to remove before planting.

 In some species, palm tree seed pod removal is as simple as rubbing the flesh under running water away.
 But in other species, you might need a knife to gently separate the fruit from the seed.
 If you need to use the knife, be careful not to damage the seed coat that protects the seed interior from entering insects or fungus.